erred/w/content/blog/12021-01-23-docker-buildx-caching.md

 ##### _statefull_ build workers

-Your workers have a chance to reuse the local cache between builds, and even across builds for different apps.
+Your workers have a chance to reuse the local, docker-managed cache between builds, and even across builds for different apps, but not with the host system.

 ```Dockerfile
 #syntax=docker/dockerfile:1.2